Hardware Lab

 GPU memory management, KV-cache optimization, and memory-efficient serving strategies for large models.

-We're building infrastructure benchmarks that measure real-world hardware performance for AI inference.
-GPU utilization, memory efficiency, and cost-per-token across different deployment configurations.
+Measuring real-world hardware performance for AI inference: GPU utilization, memory efficiency, and cost-per-token across deployment configurations.
+The numbers that actually determine whether your serving setup is viable.